DBA vs LLC | Everything You Need To Know

 Can a Business Operate as a DBA and an LLC?

-Yes, you can register as a DBA with your LLC.
+Yes, a business can operate as a DBA and an LLC.

 Can You Open a Bank Account Under a DBA?